Travel in Iceland remains normal. See details on the latest eruption

 4. IT’S THE ONLY PLACE WHERE YOU CAN SWIM BETWEEN 2 TECTONIC PLATES

 The Silfra Fissure is a rift between the North American and Eurasian tectonic plates.
-It’s a (relatively!) recent rift, which took place in the 18th Century as a result of an earthquake.
-In fact, it’s the only place on the planet where you can swim between two tectonic plates – or two continents, and people travel from all over the world to experience it.
+It’s a (relatively!) recent rift, which appeared in the 18th Century as a result of an earthquake.
+In fact, it’s the only place on the planet where you can swim between two tectonic plates – or two continents - and people travel from all over the world to experience it.

 Snorkeler enjoying the tour at Silfra Fissure, Iceland